 While cocaine withdrawal is not life-threatening and usually doesn’t require medical treatment, medically supervised detox is a necessity in some cases.

 Some individuals going through cocaine withdrawal can experience strong suicidal urges, paranoid thoughts and even temporary psychosis.
-These patients will require inpatient cocaine treatment and detox.
+These patients will require inpatient cocaine rehab and detox.

 About 24 percent of emergency department visits by people seeking detox or substance abuse treatment in 2011 involved cocaine use, according to the Substance Abuse and Mental Health Services Administration.
 And 6 percent of emergency department visits for drug-related suicide attempts that year involved cocaine.

-Inpatient detox and treatment may also be necessary to prevent someone with a cocaine addiction from compulsively using cocaine or other drugs to stave off withdrawal symptoms.
+Inpatient detox and treatment may also be necessary to prevent someone with a cocaine or crack addiction from compulsively using cocaine or other drugs to stave off withdrawal symptoms.
+Cocaine hotlines provide free information about treatment options and nearby support groups.

 Removing people from the environment in which they were using cocaine or crack will give them the best chance to get through the worst stages of withdrawal without relapsing.